You want smart political talk without the meltdowns?

 Longtime Democrats that I've known are shocked at what has happened to him.

-I just it it's it's it goes beyond the imagination that such darkness is in this the demons that are inside these people and for these Democrats to not vote for to support that bill.
+I just, it goes beyond the imagination that such darkness is in just the demons that are inside these people.

 It is shameful.

-And it's it's a shame before God that they could not support uh uh a bell to to support this thing.
+And it's a shame before God that they could not support a bill to support this thing.

 I don't want to get emotional about it, but I'm just saying we have got to get past this.